Where Do I Go from Here (England Dan & John Ford Coley song)

 "Where Do I Go from Here" is a song written by Parker McGee and first recorded by soft rock duo England Dan & John Ford Coley in 1977 for their album Dowdy Ferry Road.

 The following year, Barry Manilow recorded his version which featured on his 1978 album Even Now.

-The song was also covered by The Carpenters on the posthumously released album Lovelines in 1989 as the second track.
+The song was also recorded by The Carpenters and released on the album Lovelines in 1989.